cbsudux/Human-Pose-Estimation-101/README.md

 # Basics

-## Human Pose estimation
+## Human Pose Estimation
-- Defined as the problem of localisation of human joints (or) keypoints
+- Defined as the problem of localization of human joints (or) keypoints
-- A rigid body consists of joints and rigit parts.
+- A rigid body consists of joints and rigid parts.
 A body with strong articulation is a body with strong contortion.
-- Pose estimation is the search for a specific pose in space of all articulated poses
+- Pose Estimation is the search for a specific pose in space of all articulated poses
 - Number of keypoints varies with dataset -  LSP has 14, MPII has 16, Human3.6 has 16
-- Classifed into 2D  and 3D pose estimation
+- Classifed into 2D  and 3D Pose Estimation
-  - __2D Pose estimation__
+  - __2D Pose Estimation__
   - Estimate a 2D pose (x,y) coordinates for each joint in pixel space from a RGB image
-  - __3D pose estimation__
+  - __3D Pose Estimation__
   - Estimate a 3D pose (x,y,z) coordinates in metric space from a RGB image, or in previous works, data from a RGB-D sensor.
 (However, research in the past few years is heavily focussed on generating 3D poses from 2D images / 2D videos)

 ## Loss
-- Most commonly used loss function - Mean squared loss function (Least squares loss)
+- Most commonly used loss function - Mean Squared Error, MSE(Least Squares Loss)
 - This is a regression problem.
-The model will try to regress to the the correct coordinates, i.e move to the ground truth coordinatate’s in small incremeents.
-The model is trained to output continuous coordinates using a Mean squared loss function
+The model will try to regress to the the correct coordinates, i.e move to the ground truth coordinatate’s in small increments.
+The model is trained to output continuous coordinates using a Mean Squared Error loss function

 ## Evaluation metrics